PaRr0tBoY/dotfile_and_restorable/README.md

 These three are for blog management if yours is also built with hexo.You should edit `hexodir` before using these scripts.

+`IsItRetina` is used when system wake.
+To determine whether I am using built-in retina display or an external display and execute different scripts.

+`kindaVim` use libfaketime to trick kindaVim into thinking that the current time is available.
+So you're not annoying by its donation reminder after 1pm.

+`openTmodLoader` help you open tmodloader without crashing on macos.

 ### restore/MacApps

 Under this folder,there is a list of all apps that's currently installed on my mac.
 Some of them could really raise your life quality.